ogunlao/ogunlao.github.io/index.md

 ---

 ### Latest News
+- 10 Oct 2024: I have successfull defended my PhD thesis titled "Generating diverse synthetic dataset for ASR training data augmentation".
+Thank you to everyone who have supported me on this journey.
+<br/><br/>
 - 09 July 2024: I will be submitting my thesis at the end of July.
 My thesis defense is slated for October, therefore, I am on the lookout for new and interesting positions on deep-learning in research and in the industry.
 <br/><br/>
 - 04 June 2024: Two papers were accepted at Interspeech 2024.
 The first paper is in on [improving NER for accented speech](https://arxiv.org/abs/2406.12387) while the other paper is on [TTS for African-accentend English](https://arxiv.org/abs/2406.11727).
 I will be presenting the two papers alongside my colleagues in Kos, Greece.